google/WebFundamentals/src/content/en/updates/2018/03/present-web-pages-to-secondary-attached-displays.md

       });
     }

-List presented to the user may also include remote endpoints such as Chromecast devices if you’re connected to a network advertising some.
+The list presented to the user may also include remote endpoints such as Chromecast devices if you’re connected to a network advertising them.

 <figure>
   <img src="/web/updates/images/2018/03/present-web-pages-to-secondary-attached-displays/picker.png"